Rotich-elias/manchoice-backend/PRIVACY_POLICY.md

 Your continued use of the application after any changes constitutes acceptance of the updated policy.

-## 11. Contact Information
+## 12. Contact Information

 If you have any questions or concerns about this Privacy Policy or our data practices, please contact us:

 **MAN'S CHOICE ENTERPRISE**
-Email: privacy@manschoice.co.ke
+Email: admin@manschoice.co.ke
-Phone: [Your Contact Number]
+Phone: +254721237811
-Address: [Your Physical Address]
+Address: 7-30129 Chepkorio

 **Data Protection Officer:**
-Email: dpo@manschoice.co.ke
+Email: admin@manschoice.co.ke

-## 12. Complaints
+## 13. Complaints

 If you have concerns about how we handle your personal information, you may file a complaint with:
-- Our Data Protection Officer at dpo@manschoice.co.ke
+- Our Data Protection Officer at admin@manschoice.co.ke
 - The Office of the Data Protection Commissioner in Kenya

-## 13. Consent
+## 14. Consent

 By using our mobile application, you consent to the collection, use, and sharing of your information as described in this Privacy Policy.